 The capital of Estonia, Tallinn is the largest city (~ 434,000 inhabitants) in the country and the 23rd largest capital in the European Union.
 It has close historical ties with Helsinki (Finland), Stockholm (Sweden) and Saint Petersburg (Russia).
 In 1997, the astonishingly well preserved Tallinn Old Town became a UNESCO World Cultural Heritage site.

-Are you planning to visit the capital of Estonia?
-Here are my top 10 things to do and see in Tallinn.
+Planning to travel to Estonia?
+Here are my top 10 things to do in Tallinn, Estonian’s capital.

 Where is Tallinn?